 Consistent revenue growth and profitability are key components of any subscription business but losing customers because of failed credit card payments is a huge barrier.
 For every new customer you bring in, you could be losing dozens more.
 Measuring your lost revenue isn’t simply a matter of considering one month’s payment, however.
 You also need to consider all the revenue a customer would have brought to the business if their subscription hadn’t ended prematurely.
+What is your customer lifetime value?
 That’s the real cost of a lost customer.

 The recovery equation